matfantinel/eos-jekyll-prototype/README.md

 ### Publish to demo site

+First, commit your changes to the master branch or whatever branch you're currently on.

-Make Jekyll build the site:
+Then, make Jekyll build the site:
 ```shell
 bundle exec jekyll build
 ```